• Skip to primary navigation

 Recipe FAQs

-Why is my fish pie is so watery?
+Why is my fish pie so watery?

-The main reason to have a watery fish pie is the use of frozen fish.
-Use good quality fresh fish if possible.
 If you want to use frozen fish, make sure you thaw them in the fridge overnight and poach them for 5 to 6 minutes before adding them to the fish pie sauce.

 Can you reheat fish pie?